Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 docker build -t portfolio .
 # Replace <portfolio> with any name of your choice.
-# Don't forget to include the dot at the end of the command
+# Also include the dot at the end of the command

 docker image ls
 # To check your image